 7. Australians Look Like Country Bumpkins

-Australia has its share of wild creatures, poisonous snakes, poisonous jellyfish and huge crocodiles.
-However, if you stick to safety regulations, there’s no danger.
-It’s not as though these creatures are waiting to attack you the moment you lack.
-Mostly wild creates don’t leave remote places and don’t attack unless threatened.
+It has its share of wild creatures, poisonous snakes, poisonous jellyfish, and huge crocodiles.
+However, if you follow safety regulations, there’s no danger.
+It’s not as though these creatures are waiting to attack you.
+Mostly wild creatures don’t leave remote places and don’t attack unless threatened.

-So many people believe that Australia is all about sunny weather that they bring only shorts and tee shirts!
-Australia is vast and experiences diverse weather.
-Winters are chilly in most places while NSW, Victoria and Tasmania see snow and ice.
-Only NT and Queensland enjoy year around tropical weather.
+So many people believe that Australia is all about sunny weather that they bring only shorts and t-shirts!
+The country is vast and experiences diverse weather.
+Winters are chilly in most places while NSW, Victoria, and Tasmania see snow and ice.
+Only NT and Queensland enjoy year-round tropical weather.

-Australia is the sixth largest country in the world.
+It’s actually the sixth largest country in the world!
 It’s 50% larger than Europe.
-It’s the smallest country in terms of population density, considering there are only two people for every square kilometer.
+It’s the smallest country in terms of population density, considering there are only two people for every square kilometre.

 Australia is a multicultural hub, with 6 million immigrants since 1945.
-About 266 languages are spoken across Australia.
-Everything from the cuisine, to the culture, to holidays and clothing reflects this multiculturalism.
+About 266 languages are spoken.
+Everything from the cuisine and the culture to holidays and clothing reflects this multiculturalism.

 There’s a myth that koala bears drop down from trees on camper’s heads.
-This is not true – koalas are shy creatures that stay away unless you threaten them.
-Camping is safe is Australia – it is well regulated, with many national parks and camp grounds throughout the continent.
+This is not true.
+Koalas are shy creatures that stay away unless you threaten them.
+Camping is safe.
+It’s well-regulated, with many national parks and camp grounds throughout the continent.

-15. Majority Of Australians Live In The Outback
+15. The Majority of Australians Live in the Outback

-90% of the Australian population lives in urban areas, with only 10% living in the outback.
-Vast areas of Australia are unpopulated, with vast deserts, rainforests and mountain ranges totally empty of people.
+90% of the population lives in urban areas, with only 10% living in the outback.
+Vast areas of Australia are unpopulated, with vast deserts, rainforests, and mountain ranges totally empty of people.